apache/wicket/wicket/README.txt

 Getting help
 ------------

- - Read the supplied documentation in the docs/ directory
- - Read the online documentation available on our Wiki (http://cwiki.apache.org/WICKET)
+ - Read the online documentation available on our website (http://incubator.apache.org/wicket)
  - Read the migration guide (http://cwiki.apache.org/WICKET/migrate-13.html)
  - Read the mailing archives available on nabble, gmane and sourceforge
  - Send a complete message containing your problem, stacktrace and problem you're trying